rabbitholiness/Guide/guide/inheritance-wallet/making-changes.md

 ### Alternative approach
 As you can see, making changes to a multi-key wallet can be a tedious process.
 An alternative to replacing the David's key would be for David to simply import the backup of his existing private key into a new signing device.
 This approach has some advantages:

-1. **Simplicity**: It doesn't require creating a new wallet or moving funds, which incurs transaction fees.
+1. **Simplicity**: It doesn't require creating a new wallet or moving funds, which incurs transaction fees
-1. **Convenience**: Other family members wouldn't need to be involved in the process.
+1. **Convenience**: Other family members wouldn't need to be involved in the process

 However, there are also significant downsides: